veronicatesei/hcl-universal-orchestrator-chart/README.md

  - Messaging system: Apache Kafka v 3.4.0 or later OR Redpanda v 23.11 or later
  - Database: MongoDB v 5 or later OR Azure Cosmos DB for MongoDB (vCore) OR DocumentDB v 5 for AWS deployment.
  - Enablement of an OIDC provider.

+ **For Agentic AI Builder**
+ - Valkey (Redis-compatible): Used as the in-memory data store.
+Acts as a drop-in replacement for Redis.
+ - PostgreSQL: Serves as the primary relational database for storing application data.
+ - APISIX Gateway: Functions as the API gateway to route traffic to services.
+Includes the following:
+  * etcd: Backend key-value store for APISIX configuration.
+  * Ingress Controller: Manages ingress traffic rules.
+  * APISIX Dashboard: Web interface for managing gateway configurations.

 **Strongly recommended**